lanudo2013/vocalink-demo/README.md

 **Description:**

-The backend was developed using Java 11 + Spring Boot.
+The backend application was developed using Java 11 + Spring 5 + Akka toolkit.
 Maven is used as a dependency management tool.
 The tests are executed with JUnit 5 Jupiter engine.
+The application receives a list of files to process.
+A transaction is compound of a list of the file paths of the files to read.
+The transaction will be successfull if all the files can be opened and read properly and none of them contain the token "#1234#".

 Prerequisites to run the server.
 1. Maven ^3.0 installed